EPA's Region 6 Office

 As part of ongoing work under Plan EJ 2014 to integrate environmental justice into EPA programs, in May 2013, the EPA issued new documents to describe steps in the permitting process that the Agency is taking to consider environmental justice and enhance opportunities for community involvement.
 Region 6 is participating in the EJ in Permitting Initiative and has developed a Regional Implementation Plan that describes the types of permits that will be involved.

-The Westside Community in Port Arthur, Texas, was one of 10 locations selected for EPA’s national Environmental Justice Showcase Communities project.
-As part of the project, EPA Region 6 developed an environmental profile to help residents understand important environmental factors in their area.
+The Westside Community in Port Arthur, Texas, was one of 10 locations selected for EPA’s national Environmental Justice Showcase Communities project in November 2009.
+As part of the two-year project, EPA Region 6 developed an environmental profile to help residents understand important environmental factors in their area.
 The environmental profile provides a snapshot of air, water, and land conditions affecting public health in the Westside Community.

 Grant Resource Guide